-In addition to weekly art classes, students also have Art Appreciation class once or twice per month.
-In Art Appreciation, students expand their understanding of art history by learning about specific artists and art movements, their connection with society and culture, and their influence on subsequent artists.
+In addition to weekly art classes, students also have Art Appreciation class roughly once per month.
+In Art Appreciation, students expand their understanding of art history by learning about specific artists and art movements.

-Students learn the process of choosing and preparing artwork for exhibition through the annual Art Fair, wherein one artwork per student is hung in an organized display in the school’s corridors.
-Families are invited to view the Art Fair in the spring, with an accompanying Ice Cream Social!
+Every spring, one artwork per student is hung in an organized display in the school’s corridors during the annual Art Fair.
+Students learn the process of choosing and preparing artwork for exhibition.
+Families are invited to view the Art Fair in the evening, with an accompanying Ice Cream Social!

 Students who wish to further pursue their interest in art have the option to join the extracurricular Art Club that runs after school once per week.